 Can Frozen Bananas Be Used in Banana Bread?

-Yes, you can use frozen bananas in this banana bread recipe.
-Just make sure to thaw them first and get rid of the extra liquid they let out.
-If you don’t, the bread could become ultra moist, which isn’t a good way.
-After that, simply follow the recipe as usual.
+Yes, you can use frozen bananas for banana bread.
+Just thaw them first and drain any extra liquid so the bread doesn’t become too moist, then follow the recipe as usual.

 Can I add extra ingredients like nuts or chocolate chips when using self-rising flour in banana bread?